Can I retire early?

 The single most important thing to bear in mind when deciding whether or not to retire early is the issue of money, and how much of it you have saved.
 The earlier you retire, the more years your pension will have to cover, which, in a worst-case scenario, could leave you with a threadbare income or a complete lack of one when you reach an advanced age.

-The commonly accepted income for someone retiring is around 2/3 of their average salary level, so make sure to do you do your sums via the Money Advice Service's pension calculator before you make any huge financial decisions.
+The commonly accepted income for someone retiring is around 2/3 of their average salary level, so make sure you do your sums via the Money Advice Service's pension calculator before you make any huge financial decisions.

 How to improve your chance of retiring early